The Woman of Bronze

 The Woman of Bronze is a 1923 American silent drama film directed by King Vidor and distributed through Metro Pictures.
 It is based on a 1920 Broadway play by Henry Kistemaeckers (adapted by Paul Kester) which starred Margaret Anglin, John Halliday, and Mary Fowler.
 The film version is considered to be lost.

 Plot

-Vivian (Clara Kimball Young), a long-suffering wife, endures her artist husband’s infidelity with Sylvia (Kathryn McGuire), his young model.
-Leonard (Lloyd Whitlock) redeems himself when he recognizes the spiritual character of his wife.
+Vivian, a long-suffering wife, endures her artist husband’s infidelity with Sylvia, his young model.
+Leonard redeems himself when he recognizes the spiritual character of his wife.
 Vidor considered the film “out of my line.”